Frequently Asked Questions

 - Help refugees get work.
 Hire a refugee, support a refugee-owned business or offer training or volunteer opportunities to refugees.

 - Become a supporter and advocate!
 Join a campaign that raises awareness about refugee issues and shows solidarity.
-You can start with our 2 Billion Kilometres to Safety Campaign.

 - Help refugees integrate.
 Show them your hometown, invite them to activities like watching football together or having dinner.